mightydeveloper/CS420-Compiler-Design/README.md

 ### spell checker assumption

 1. Only int is used for boolean, and test expr expectes int
-2. Switch statement identifier can't be auto casted since it violates syntax.
+2. Switch statement identifier can't be auto casted since it violates syntax
+3. Return statement should have value to return.
+If not, return value is corrected to 0 or 0.0